HSDesigns/angular-seo/README.md

 Feel free to clone this repo as a quick way to get up and running with an SEO-ready, Angular CLI-ready, Angular 4+ project.

 # HS Designs
-The original project was not working dues to updates on angular CLI.
+The original project was not working due to updates on angular CLI.
 Have updated the package.json to be able to run Gary's project in a quick stable manner.
 Thanks Gary for all your teachings.